 Diane Mutti Burke is a Professor of History and a member of the Associate Faculty of the Women’s and Gender Studies Program at the University of Missouri-Kansas City.
-She has served as the Director of the Center for Midwestern Studies since 2011.
+She has served as the Director of the Center for Midwestern Studies since 2011 and currently serves as a Co-Director for UMKC’s Center for Digital and Public Humanities.
 Her scholarship focuses on the nineteenth-century history of Missouri and the Missouri/Kansas border region.
 Her award-winning first book, On Slavery’s Border: Missouri’s Small-Slaveholding Households, 1815-1865 (University of Georgia Press, 2010), is a bottom-up examination of how slavery and slaveholding were influenced by both the geography and the scale of the slaveholding enterprise.
 On Slavery’s Border focuses on the Missouri counties located along the Mississippi and Missouri rivers to investigate small-scale slavery at the level of the household and neighborhood.
 She examines such topics as small slaveholders’ child-rearing and fiscal strategies, the economics of slavery, relations between slaves and owners, the challenges faced by enslaved families, sociability among enslaved and free Missourians within rural neighborhoods, and the disintegration of slavery during the Civil War.

 Mutti Burke is deeply engaged in bringing the history of this region to students and the public through her role as the Director of the Center for Midwestern Studies.
 She teaches a course on the Missouri-Kansas Border Wars and a regional history course at Watkins’ Mill State Historic Site.
 She also regularly speaks to public audiences and consults with cultural institutions in the region about their public programming.
-In addition, she directs a National Endowment for the Humanities Landmarks of American History and Culture Workshop on the UMKC campus (Summers 2008, 2010, 2012, 2014, and 2017).
-This program brings 80 teachers from around the country together for a week to attend classes on the Kansas and Missouri Border Wars.
+In addition, she has directed National Endowment for the Humanities Landmarks of American History and Culture Workshops (Summers 2008, 2010, 2012, 2014, 2017, and 2021).
+This program brings K-12 teachers from around the country to Kansas City for a week to visit historic sites and learn about the history of this region.